Before They Go

-- If your child is celebrating in Dunsborough, Busselton or Rottnest ensure they take photo ID with them to purchase a 2017 Leavers Wristband.
+- If your child is celebrating in the south west ensure they take photo ID with them so they can pick up their Leavers Wristband.

-- Encourage your child to celebrating during the official Leavers period only which is Monday 20th – Thursday 23rd November 2017.
+- Encourage your child to celebrate during the official Leavers period only which is Monday 20th – Thursday 23rd November 2023.
 This is the safest time for them to celebrate.
 The weekend prior to Leavers has in the past attracted “toolies” or troublemakers who cause problems for school leavers.

 - Know how they will be getting to and from their destination, and how they intend to travel around once they arrive.
 Know where your leaver is staying – obtain the name, address and contact details of the accommodation venue.

 - Obtain a copy of the accommodation contract and be familiar with the terms and conditions of the contract.
-Discuss these with your son or daughter.
+Discuss these with your child.

-- Encourage your son or daughter to work out a budget for their holiday.
+- Encourage your child to work out a budget for their holiday.

-- Ask your son or daughter who they are travelling /staying with.
+- Ask your child who they are travelling/staying with.

 - Read about the extra help involved in managing Leavers.